 - Process for Reimbursement

 Chapter 3: The Student Organization Forum

 The Student Organization Forum (SOF) is a representative body of student organization leaders who work to provide services and support for registered student organizations.
-With the advisement and leadership of the SOF Advisor, the SOF Student Coordinator works to provide the tools for student organization success.
+With the advisement and leadership of the SOF Advisors, the SOF Student Coordinators works to provide the tools for student organization success.

 In collaboration with SOC staff, SOF offers one-day leadership retreats, bulletin boards, lockers, flyer printing, art supplies, and banners.
 These services and activities are coordinated out of the Student Organization Center.

-The SOF Coordinator is hired by the SOF advisor and serves a one year term beginning in the spring semester.
+The SOF Student Coordinators are hired by the SOF advisors and serve a one year term beginning in the spring semester.

 - Hold at least ten office hours per week in the Student Organization Center

 - Represent student organizations to the University, students, administrators, and other members of the campus community

 - Weekly meetings with SOF Advisor

 - Attend all mandatory meetings, retreats, and functions (e.g. Orientation information sessions, Family Day, Homecoming, planning retreats, University-sponsored leadership programs, Student Leader Awards Dinner, etc.) as required